 Additionally, you should avoid smoking of any kind for at least one week before and after your surgery.
 Smoking decreases blood flow to the skin and impairs the healing response, leading to a suboptimal cosmetic result.

-To schedule a Mohs surgery consultation with William Gillen, MD at Absolute Dermatology & Skin Cancer Center in Glen Allen Virginia, call the office or send us a message to book an appointment on our contact page.
+To schedule a Mohs surgery consultation with William Gillen, MD at Absolute Dermatology & Skin Cancer Center, call the office or send us a message to book an appointment on our contact page.